iandevlin/mdn/video-player/video-player.md

 ###Example Code

-The example code for the player accompanying this article is not very well styled, as will be apparent!
+As mentioned at the very beginning of this article, the accompanying example code for the player is not very well styled beyond the basics, as will be apparent!
 How to style this player, where appropriate, will be visited in a future article.